 Have you ever thought about starting a blog or do you have one?
 How has it or would it benefit your offline life?

 Thank you so much to every single person following.
 It means a lot that you care.
 For those I speak to regularly, you genuinely make my life better!
-Massively appreciate that are on this mad little internet journey with me! 💜
+Massively appreciate those that are on this mad little internet journey with me! 💜